3.7 Nucleic Acids

 ATP is Energy

-There is one type of specialized nucleic acid that exists only as a .
+There is one type of specialized nucleic acid that exists only as a monomer.
 It stands apart from the other nucleic acids because it does not code for, or help create, proteins.
-This molecule is , which stands for adenosine triphosphate.
+This molecule is ATP, which stands for adenosine triphosphate.
 It consists of a sugar, adenosine, and three phosphate groups.
-It’s primary role is as the basic currency in the .
+It’s primary role is as the basic energy currency in the cell.
 The way ATP works is all based on the phosphates.
 As shown in Figure 3.7.4, a large amount of energy is stored in the bond between the second and third phosphate group.
 When this bond is broken, it functions as an exothermic reaction and this energy can be used to power other processes taking place in the cell.

 3.7 Summary